cuzv/RRNavigationBar/README.md

 - iOS 7.0+

-My working environment is iOS 10.2 + Xcode 8.2.1, the minimum support version is iOS7 in theory, but without test passed.
+My working environment is iOS 11.0 & Xcode 9, the minimum support version is iOS7 in theory, without test passed confirmed.

 ## CocoaPods